 Claims for pay: The period within which action must be brought is short!

 If, for some reason, the employer does not pay, you cannot waste time.
 Just think of the pragmatic reasons (remember, you still need to pay the rent):

 Forfeiture periods or time limits are often included in employment contracts and collective wage agreements in Germany.
-Claims must be filed for an out-of-court resolution or a court proceeding within a certain period of time – only two to three months is not unusual – according to these stipulations.
+Claims must be filed for an out-of-court resolution or a court proceeding within a certain period of time according to these stipulations.
+Only two to three months is not unusual.
 Otherwise, you forfeit your claim for pay.
 Legislators consider such stipulations as legally valid, even though they shorten the relatively longer legal deadlines for filing/appeal.

 Employees whose employers have not worded the contract stipulations transparently will be pleased.
 These stipulations become invalid and the deadline is not applicable.
 It happens more often than people would like to think.

 Voluntary Christmas bonus?